 If you wish to purchase just the workbook The Practical Guide to Cognitive Rehabilitation. click here.

-Filled with readings and exercises designed to assist persons with neurological impairments in the recovery process, this workbook is for individuals, caregivers, and clinicians.
+Authors Dr. Kimberly S. Hutchinson and Lawrence S. Dilks have developed a workbook filled with readings and exercises designed to assist persons with neurological impairments in the recovery process.
 Each section has activities and worksheets with a variety of visual and cognitive activities.
 Sections include orientation, attention and concentration, processing speed, memory, executive functions, language redevelopment, visual perception, anxiety and depression, and extra activities.
+This workbook is for individuals, caregivers, and clinicians.

 If you are a therapist or clinician, please see the special package for clinicians titled For Clinicians - The Practical Guide to Cognitive Rehabilitation. click here.

 Our new cognitive software tool kit is a great value for $300, a discount of $110 when you buy all three programs together.
 Plus you'll receive 25 Memory Strategies Tip Cards, and 25 Cognition Strategies Tip Cards with your purchase.
 These three programs include DASAT, ABIME and CAMSART.
 Developed by James Japp, a neuropsychologist in the UK, these therapeutic computer based activities support the cognitive rehabilitation and recovery of persons with challenges in divided and sustained attention, information processing, and working memory following acquired brain injury or a neurological degenerative condition.

 User guide plus CD for program installation runs on Mac or PC with XP/Vista/Windows 7 or higher.